USGS-WiM/Bruce-Bot-3000/README.md

 and choose the 'node_modules' layer that we just created.
 We are now almost done: we just need to upload the actual script to the
 Lambda code section.

 For this final step, in the lambda function Code Source viewer, delete the auto-created 'index.js' file.
-Next, in a file explorer directed to this project's directory, create a new folder (call it 'code') and copy the following files/folders from this project into that folder: the 'bin' folder and 'obj' folder (if these exist), 'package-lock.json', 'package.json', and 'index.js'.
-Now with this 'code' folder with all of those files in it create a zip folder.
+Next, in a File Explorer directed to this project's directory, create a new folder (call it 'code') and copy the following files/folders from this project into that folder: the 'bin' folder and 'obj' folder (if these exist), 'package-lock.json', 'package.json', and 'index.js'.
+Now with this 'code' folder with all of those files in it, create a zip folder.
 Back in the Code Source viewer, on the upper right hand side, use the 'Upload from' button to upload the new 'code' zip folder.
 The last thing to do is to move all of these uploaded files (the 'bin' folder and 'obj' folder (if these exist), 'package-lock.json', 'package.json', and 'index.js') out of the 'code' folder in the Code Source environment file viewer, and move them so they are directly under the base 'bruceBot' folder.
 This is so the function will be able to reach the index.js script.